 recon-all -subjid OAS2_0121_MR1 -autorecon2 -autorecon3

 recon-all -subjid OAS2_0121_MR2 -autorecon2 -autorecon3

 After that is complete (or when the CA normalization step is complete - you can check in the recon-all-status.log), you can start rerunning the base (remember to delete or rename the base if it already existed, e.g. mv OAS2_0121 OAS2_0121_old).
 Or, if you prefer, you can wait until the recons are complete to check whether you are satisfied with the results before beginning the next step.

-To check the fixed version of these two timepoints, run (in different terminals):
+To inspect the fixed version of these two timepoints, run: